cloudflare/cloudflare-docs/products/security-center/src/content/get-started.md

 1. Navigate to **Account Home** > **Security Center**.
 1. Under **Perform initial scan**, click **Start scan**.

 The initial Security Insights scan will start.
 The initial scan time depends on the number of IT assets in all the domains of your Cloudflare account.
+When the scan is complete, the status of the page will change from **Scan in Progress** to **Last Scan Completed: `<DATE_TIME>`**.